objectDisorientedProgrammer/AutoClicker/README.md

 AutoClicker
 ===========
-Give the program some coordinates of where you want the mouse to click and set a delay time between clicks, then click the 'run' button.
+This program will click automatically given coordinates and a click delay time.

 author Doug Chidester